Thomas-kj/Stack-Overflow-Developer-Survey---IBM-Data-Analyst-Capstone-Project/README.md

 # Stack-Overflow-Developer-Survey (IBM-Data-Analyst-Capstone-Project)
-I have divided this project into 3 modules:
+I have divided this project into 2 modules:(Cleaned the dataset already making it easy to follow.)

-Module 1: Data collection and Data wrangling.
-Module 2: Visualizing Distribution of Data.
+Module 1: Visualizing Distribution of Data.
-Module 3: IBM Cognos dashboard creation.
+Module 2: IBM Cognos dashboard creation.